 Color Combos| Style| Style Tips

-Colorblocking is a fashion technique that involves combining two or more solid colors to create a fashion statement and, to do it, right, there are a few basic rules to adhere to.
+Colorblocking is a fashion technique that involves combining two or more solid colors to create a fashion statement and to do it, right, there are a few basic rules to adhere to.

-If you know me then you know I love a good list!
-There are a few ways color blocking can go off-the-rails but if you follow just a few fashionable insights, you can level up your style statements on a regular.
+If you know me, then you know I love a good list!
+There are a few ways color blocking can go off the rails, but if you follow just a few fashionable insights, you can level up your style statements on a regular.
 I’m going to share a step-by-step list of HOW TO colorblock while simultaneously giving you a few rules to live by.

-note: let me also preface this list by saying I do not participate in colorblocking very often because I like prints too much and I love hueing!
+Note: let me also preface this list by saying I do not participate in colorblocking very often because I like prints too much and I love hueing!

 Let’s jump in on the how-tos for colorblocking: